Superalgos/Superalgos/README.md

 * Everything extra your customers might need you can code it yourself or request it as new features.
 * You can use Superalgos as a platform or a component of a larger system.
 * No propietary code / libraries.
 All open source and free.
-* Already available a set of community-contributed plugins (workspaces, strategies, indicators, plotters, tutorials, etc.)
+* Already available a set of community-contributed plugins (workspaces, strategies, indicators, plotters, tutorials, etc.).

 ## Superalgos saves you time